 This Fine Tuning session with Lisa Painter focuses on empowering you to build a help center that will pave the way to great customer experiences, while also providing value to your organization.
 Please share your experiences in the comments below.
-See all of the Fine Tuning series discussions.

 This Fine Tuning covers the following topics:

 - Part 1: Gathering your help center "Wish List"

 - Part 2: Let's Get Down to Business

 To find more Fine Tuning articles, see Fine tuning resources.